CCH Pounder: Early life

 Pounder was born in British Guiana (now Guyana) on December 25, 1952.
-Her full name, Carol Christine Hilaria Pounder, is in honor of her grandmothers and godmothers.
-She was raised on a sugar plantation that her father managed.
-Her mother worked at the United States Embassy while the family lived in London, England.
+Her full name of Carol Christine Hilaria was given in honor of her grandmothers and godmothers.
+She was raised on a sugar plantation that her father Ronald Arlington Pounder managed.
+Her mother Betsy Enid Arnella (née James) worked at the United States Embassy while the family lived in London, England.
 Pounder attended a Catholic boarding school in Sussex, England.

-She matriculated at Hastings College of Arts and Technology where Pounder studied painting, but dropped out as a freshman after moving to the United States.
+Pounder enrolled at Hastings College of Arts and Technology where she studied painting, but dropped out in her first year after moving to the United States.
 Her family had already settled in New York while she was attending school.
 Pounder graduated from Ithaca College in 1975.
 Pounder stated her parents did not support her choice to be an actress, with her mother instead wanting Pounder to be a newscaster.